 1) Schedule Change

-If the airline changes the flight in the PNR, but the old flight is still shown on the ticket, you may need to revalidate the ticket so it matches the updated booking.
+If the airline changes the flight as indicated by the PNR, but the original flight remains indicated on the ticket, it may be necessary for the ticket to be revalidated.

 2) Class Upgrade (in some airlines)